RILAB/rilab.github.io/markdown/rehab.md

 We meet Fridays at [de Vere's Irish Pub](http://daviswiki.org/de_Vere%27s_Irish_Pub) at about 4:15 (on rare occasions when the pub is closed we improvise; email or call to find out the location).
 Sometimes we're done at 5 and sometimes not until 6, depending on the paper and the crowd and interest and amount of beer being consumed.

+We now also blog our thoughts on the papers we read.
+One or more of the people present usually volunteers to write down some of the discussion of each paper.
+Our hope is that this is useful to authors in clarifying papers when possible (pre-publicationa) or to others in considering the potential caveats or points of greatest interest (post-publication).
+Comments on the blog posts are welcome -- please [email](mailto:rossibarra@ucdavis.edu) them along.

 Below are papers for Oct.
 2013 and onward.
 For 2008-2013 papers see [here](old_rehab.html).

 And no, I won't tell you what R.E.H.A.B. stands for, so don't ask.